As a transfer applicant, you will be considered for admission to Geneseo based on several criteria, which include:

 - Cumulative grade point average

-Transfer coordinator Kris Heeres will be happy to answer any questions you have about admission criteria, or you can contact the Office of Admissions directly at 1-866-245-5211 or firstname.lastname@example.org.
+Transfer coordinator Kris Heeres will be happy to answer any questions you have about the transfer process and more specifically, admission criteria (Schedule a 1:1 appointment here) or you can contact the Office of Admissions directly at 1-866-245-5211 or email@example.com.

 Programs with Additional Criteria